The North Central Florida Housing Authority is a Section 8 and Public Housing Public Housing Agency in Bronson, Florida.

 The North Central Florida Housing Authority serves Gilchrist County, Suwannee County, Levy County, Wakulla County, Trenton, Fanning Springs, Live Oak, Branford, Inglis, Bronson, Chiefland, Williston, Panacea, Crawfordville, Manatee, Andrews, Cedar Key, East Bronson, East Williston, Otter Creek, St. Marks, Williston Highlands, Bell, Manatee Road, Morriston, Raleigh, Sopchoppy, Spring Ridge and Yankeetown.

-As of March 31st, 2016 the North Central Florida Housing Authority manages 307 active Housing Choice Vouchers.
+As of the most recent VMS report, North Central Florida Housing Authority manages 294 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 31% having issued approximately 10 vouchers in the past year.
 The average voucher holder has received housing benefits for 5 years and 3 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 17 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 2.9 persons and has a household income of $13,442 per year.
 92% of households were very low income (VLI) and 65% were extremely low income (ELI).
 46% of households had wages as a major source of income, 2% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 52% of households had other income (Social Security, Disability or Pension) as their major source of income.